California Haunted Houses and Halloween Happiness

 Meerkats enjoy Halloween season at the Boo at the L.A.
 Zoo events.
 Photo c.
 LAZoo

 Look for smaller California haunted houses and more local ways to celebrate this year in Los Angeles and the SoCal region.
 Boo at the L.A.
 Zoo at the Los Angeles Zoo is a delight for younger children, especially the extinct animal graveyard.
-Special events take place the last two weekends of October.
+Special events take place every weekend in October.

-SeaWorld San Diego hosts five haunted houses and five scare zones for the annual Howl-O-Scream. it is recommended for adults but don’t be scared.
-The fun runs from late September to Halloween.
+SeaWorld San Diego hosts five haunted houses and seven scare zones for the annual Howl-O-Scream.
+It is recommended for adults but don’t be scared.
+The fun runs from late September to early November.
 You’ll enjoy imaginative California style haunted houses, roaming haunts, interactive bars, live shows, and more.

 San Diego Zoo presents a family-friendly Halloween celebration, HalGLOWeen this October.
 Dress up and join their nocturnal animals for a night at the zoo.
 Every Friday, Saturday and Sunday after 5pm, come for live music, a reptile show, stiltwalkers, bubbles, acrobats, and more.
 Zookeepers are on hand to facilitate your animal interactions.